moby/moby/docs/sources/docker-hub/official_repos.md

 ## Introduction

-You’ve been given the job of creating an image for an Official Repository hosted on[Docker Hub Registry](https://registry.hub.docker.com/).
+You’ve been given the job of creating an image for an Official Repository hosted on [Docker Hub Registry](https://registry.hub.docker.com/).
 These are Docker, Inc.’s guidelines for getting that task done.
 Even if you’re not planning to create an Official Repo, you can think of these guidelines as best practices for image creation generally.

-This document consists of three major sections:
+This document consists of two major sections:

-* Expected files, resources and supporting items for your image
+* A list of expected files, resources and supporting items for your image
 * Examples embodying those practices
-* Instructions for submitting contributions and reporting issues

 ## Expected Files & Resources